neondatabase/website/content/docs/introduction/pro-plan.md

 isDraft: false
 ---

-The Neon **Pro** plan is a usage-based plan intended for small to medium teams or projects requiring more compute and storage than the [Neon Free Tier](../introduction/technical-preview-free-tier) provides.
+The Neon **Pro** plan is a usage-based plan intended for users or teams ready to transition projects and prototypes beyond the foundational features and limits of the Neon Free Tier.
 Because the Pro plan is usage-based, you never have to worry about over-provisioning, and you only pay for what you use.
-If you find that the Pro plan is more than you need, you can easily revert to the Free Tier.
-Our goal is to make upgrading to Pro hassle-free for users who want to try it.
+Transitioning to the Pro plan has been designed to be as smooth and hassle-free as possible.
+However, we understand that the Pro plan might not be for everyone &mdash; so if it turns out to be more than you need, reverting to the Free Tier is always a simple process.
 The Pro plan has no fixed contract or obligations.

 ## What comes with the Pro plan?